I want to be different. Being like everyone else sucks.

-Answer: If not being different is different from being different, doesn’t that make it different?
-So, doesn’t that now mean we are all different – which therefore makes us all similar, thereby rendering the question totally pointless?
+However if not being different is different from being different, doesn’t that make it different?
+So, doesn’t that now mean we are all different – which therefore makes us all similar, thereby rendering the request totally pointless!

 Okay.
 Did you know raccoons wash their food before eating?

 We love to be different.
 In the last decade, largely thanks to the phenomenon known as Steve Jobs, being different has been romanticized into this brilliant badass of a human.
 There’s an aura of awesome surrounding different.

 That’s why a lot of us stare off into blank space and rattle off things like, “I just want to, you know, do something different with my life.”
 What we don’t realize of course is how astoundingly empty of meaning that statement is.

 It’s not that we cannot all do (or try to do) something different.
 The problem is we have no idea what different means.
 We have an image of this rad dude who breaks all rules and conventions – calls everyone a bozo – and then ambles off to dent a different part of the universe.
 What we don’t see in the different people is their years of constant struggle in some unknown basement of the universe.